howardisaacson/Introduction-to-Astronomy-Research-2018/Week3/README.md

 5. Complete Sarah's Gaia Database jupyter notebook.

-6. Read the scientific paper from week 2 again, or finish reading it if you didn't get a chance.
-Remember, if you haven't already, post at least two questions about the paper on piazza and answer at least one classmate's question (you don't have to be right!)
+6. Finish reading the week 2 scientific paper of the week (by Marcy et al).
+Remember, if you haven't already, post at least two questions about the paper on piazza and answer at least one classmate's question (you don't have to be right)!